BRO: Battle Royale Online

 "I’ve been there too.
 Except for a few cases, we've all been through this.
 Even if it's not real, we all remember our first victim or dream of our first death.
 Although the pain is fake, the fear of death is real."

 I paused for a moment, giving her time to recover.
-The adrenaline rush must have made her lose her mind, but she was already looking better if we exclude the slight tremors that still ran through her body.
+The adrenaline rush must have made her lose her mind, but she was already looking better if we excluded the slight tremors that still ran through her body.

 "Come on, put your gun down.
 You don't want to do this."